dopedao/dope-monorepo/packages/api/README.md

 ### Deploying the API

-The Dope Wars API runs on Google Cloud Platform.
-To deploy, do the following…
+The Dope Wars API runs on Google Cloud Platform using App Engine in the "Standard" environment.

+At the time of this writing, [App Engine Standard Environment only supports up to Go 1.16](https://cloud.google.com/appengine/docs/the-appengine-environments), so that should be the version you develop in.

+#### Run these commands to deploy

 ```
 gcloud app deploy --appyaml app.mainnet.api.yaml
 gcloud app deploy --appyaml app.mainnet.indexer.yaml
 ```

-There are two services, the indexer; and the API.
-The Dope Wars API auto-scales, and the indexer uses a single instance.